Author: Nuno Correia

 • SFDCANBAC++ demos and code

-SFDCANBAC++ project – Hydra Code Builder & Generator – Graphical interface to procedurally generate Hydra code via the selection of visual inputs and modifiers; these continuously pass through a neural network, modelled to provide parameter inputs for endless visual manipulation.
-In turn, the code can be used to alter movements viewed from a live camera…
+SFDCANBAC++ project Source code and artistic direction by naoto hieda & jorge guevara, developed during the MODINA residency for the SFDCANBAC++ project – Hydra Code Builder & Generator – Graphical interface to procedurally generate Hydra code via the selection of visual inputs and modifiers; these continuously pass through a neural network, modelled to provide parameter inputs…

 • Videos from MODINA Showings 2024